lamdor/scala-koans/README.markdown

 Scala Koans
 ==========

+# FURTHER DEVELOPMENT
+Further development of the scala-koans can be had at https://bitbucket.org/dickwall/scala-koans/overview

 ## About the Scala Koans
 Inspired by the Ruby koans, the Scala koans will guide you on your journey to learn Scala.